Provider Onboarding

 Flexibility

-In addition to patience, flexibility is a critical quality for a CO provider.
+In addition to patience, flexibility is a critical quality for a Cultural Orientation provider.
 Have alternative plans so you can change them as necessary in the moment.
-Acknowledge that even the best planned CO session may not go as envisioned.
-The ability to shift during a CO session is something that may not come easily at first, but this will change over time as you gain experience and develop new skills.
+Acknowledge that even the best planned Cultural Orientation session may not go as envisioned.
+The ability to shift during a Cultural Orientation session is something that may not come easily at first, but this will change over time as you gain experience and develop new skills.

 Onboarding Tips for Supervisors